Novartis bets big on gene therapy with $8.7 billion AveXis deal

-ZURICH (Reuters) - Novartis (NOVN.S) is moving further into gene therapy with a $8.7 billion deal for AveXis (AVXS.O) that gives the Swiss drugmaker a rare-disease treatment seen reaping billions in sales and bolsters its technology base.
+ZURICH (Reuters) - Swiss drugmaker Novartis (NOVN.S) is moving further into gene therapy by buying AveXis (AVXS.O) for $8.7 billion, adding a rare-disease treatment that could reap billions in sales.

-The acquisition is the latest example of a surge of interest in biotech deal-making this year as large pharmaceutical companies seek promising new assets to boost their pipelines.
+The acquisition reflects a surge of interest in biotech deal-making as large pharmaceutical companies seek promising new assets to boost their pipelines.

 The $218-per-share cash deal announced on Monday represents a 72 percent premium to AveXis’s 30-day volume-weighted average stock price.
 The transaction is seen closing in mid-2018.

 Novartis Chief Executive Vas Narasimhan, who took over on Feb.
-1, is flush with cash, having just agreed to sell his company’s stake in a consumer healthcare joint venture for $13 billion to GlaxoSmithKline (GSK.L).
+1, is flush with cash, having just agreed to sell his company’s stake in a consumer healthcare joint venture to GlaxoSmithKline (GSK.L) for $13 billion.

-Narasimhan is counting on AveXis’s main drug, AVXS-101, for deadly spinal muscular atrophy (SMA), as well as the Illinois-based company’s gene therapy expertise and manufacturing capabilities, to bolster Novartis’s neuroscience business, one of the Swiss company’s main focus areas.
+Narasimhan is now counting on AveXis’s main drug, AVXS-101 for deadly spinal muscular atrophy (SMA), as well as the Illinois-based company’s gene therapy expertise and manufacturing capabilities, to bolster Novartis’s neuroscience business, a focus for the Swiss company.

-“We believe the medicine would have a multi-billion dollar peak sales potential,” Narasimhan said, on a conference call with reporters, of AVXS-101, which has so-called breakthrough therapy designation in the United States and is expected to be submitted to regulators this year.
+“We believe the medicine would have a multi-billion dollar peak sales potential,” Narasimhan told reporters of AVXS-101, which has so-called breakthrough therapy designation in the United States and is expected to be submitted to regulators this year.

 “It also provides us capabilities in gene therapy,” he added.
 “We have a robust internal portfolio of gene therapies in ophthalmology and neuroscience in Novartis Institutes for Biomedical Research.
 And we look forward to using AveXis’s capabilities and technical development capabilities to be able to advance that portfolio.”

-Novartis said the acquisition would slightly dent core operating income in 2018 and 2019, due to research and development costs, before it is expected to “strongly contribute” to profit and core earnings per share in 2020 as sales accelerate.
+The company said the acquisition would slightly dent core operating income in 2018 and 2019, due to research and development costs, before strongly contributing to profits in 2020 as sales accelerate.

 Adding promising drugs from outside to boost sales growth down the road is a strategy being pursued by several of Novartis’s rivals.

-In recent months, France’s Sanofi (SASY.PA) agreed to buy U.S hemophilia specialist Bioverativ for $11.6 billion and Belgium’s Ablynx for 3.9 billion euros.
-Before that, U.S.-based Celgene (CELG.O) bagged cancer specialist Juno Therapeutics for $9 billion.
+France’s Sanofi (SASY.PA) agreed to buy U.S haemophilia specialist Bioverativ for $11.6 billion and Belgium’s Ablynx for 3.9 billion euros.
+U.S.-based Celgene (CELG.O) bagged cancer specialist Juno Therapeutics for $9 billion.

-SMA is a genetic disease affecting the part of the nervous system that controls voluntary muscle movement, and commonly leads to death in young children.
+SMA affects the nervous system that controls voluntary muscle movement, and commonly leads to death in young children.

+So far, a study of AVXS-101, which replaces a faulty gene, shows children achieved many important motor nerve milestones after getting treatment.
+Additional data is due for release this month, Narasimhan said.

+There are existing treatments for SMA - Biogen’s and Ionis’s RNA-splicing Spinraza, approved in 2016, generated $363 million in the fourth quarter of 2017 - as well as therapies under development by Roche (ROG.S) and Cytokinetics (CYTK.O).

+“Novartis is taking the view that AveXis’s ... transgene approach trumps Biogen/Ionis’ approved Spinraza and other agents in development,” UBS analysts wrote.

-Narasimhan said the transaction reflected Novartis’s strategy of hunting for new medicines and new technologies to buttress the portfolio of medicines it is developing in-house.
+Narasimhan said the transaction reflected Novartis’s strategy of hunting for new medicines and technologies to buttress medicines it is developing in-house.

-More acquisitions are possible as the company remains on the look-out for opportunities, he said.

 “Our goal is to continue to build on our core medicines,” he said.
 “With the exit of the GSK stake, our intention was to re-deploy capital into our core.”

-AveXis is also developing gene therapy candidates in Rett Syndrome and inherited amyotrophic lateral sclerosis (ALS).
+AveXis is also developing gene therapy candidates in other rare diseases, Rett Syndrome and inherited amyotrophic lateral sclerosis, that Novartis also sees as good prospects.

+Novartis’s financial adviser on the deal was Dyal Co LLC, while AveXis’s was Goldman Sachs (GS.N).

 Additional reporting by Ben Hirschler in London; Editing by John Revill and Mark Potter